 It costs money to make money, and much of what business owners spend on their companies — their business expenses — can be deducted from their gross income to reduce their taxes.
-The list of deductible business expenses includes obvious ones like office rent, salaries and computers, but might also include water bills and window cleaning.
+The list of deductible small business expenses includes obvious ones like office rent, salaries and computers, but might also include water bills and window cleaning.

 Read on to find information about deductions that can help your business save on taxes.

 List of Business Expense Categories

 The IRS says a business expense must be ordinary, necessary and directly related to running a company to be deductible.
-Most business expenses fall into specific categories.
+Most small business expenses fall into specific categories.
 Schedule C, the IRS form which sole proprietors use to report their income, has a business expenses list with 20 broad categories that include:

 - Car and truck expenses